 Among all revenue sources, shortfalls in property tax revenues and in fees/charges/license revenues were cited the most often by cities.
 About a third of cities overall said that revenues from those two sources were either slightly less than expected or more than 10 percent less than expected (32 percent and 35 percent, respectively).
 The NLC fiscal conditions report highlighted a slowing of general fund revenues among their member cities.

-If you have questions about the 2015 State of the Cities Report, contact Rachel Walker or Lena Gould (see information at right).
+If you have questions about the 2018 State of the Cities Report, contact Rachel Walker at (651) 281-1236 or firstname.lastname@example.org.